Jako9/bnn-mnist-recognition/README.md

 # BNN Training
-This repository countains PyTorch training for a BNN.
+This repository countains PyTorch training and export for a BNN.

 # Training
 Start src/main.py with desired parameters.
 Many default parameters can also be changed permanantly in config.py.